Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 All plurals were made by adding -S or -ES as the case might be.
 The plurals OF MAN, OX, LIFE, were MANS, OXES, LIFES.
-Comparison of adjectives was invariably made by adding -ER, -EST (GOOD, GOODER, GOODEST), irregular forms and the MORE, MOST formation being Free eBooks at Planet eBook.com 381 suppressed.
+Comparison of adjectives was invariably made by adding -ER, -EST (GOOD, GOODER, GOODEST), irregular forms and the MORE, MOST formation being suppressed.
 The only classes of words that were still allowed to inflect irregularly were the pronouns, the relatives, the demonstrative adjectives, and the auxiliary verbs.
 All of these followed their ancient usage, except that WHOM had been scrapped